 She accepts a variety of insurances (including Medicaid) and self-pay.
-If you have questions or would like additional information, please contact Linda at (417)755-9042.
+If you have questions or would like additional information, please contact Linda at (417)755-9042 or [email protected].

-Alison Brawner is a Licensed Professional Counselor and Nationally Certified Counselor who specializes in working with children, teens, adults and families.
+Alison Brawner is a Licensed Professional Counselor, Nationally Certified Counselor, and Registered Play Therapist Supervisor (RPT-S) who specializes in working with children, teens, adults and families.
 Alison’s undergraduate degree in Early Childhood Education from Texas Christian University and her Master’s degree in Counseling from Missouri State University have helped her gain the knowledge necessary to be a counselor.
 Alison’s over thirteen years providing clinically counseling services, her previous work in the area as a public school teacher and a school guidance counselor have given her the experience to be a highly effective therapist.

 Alison now uses her knowledge and experience working with children, teens, adults and families in group and individual settings to help in a wide range of issues.
 She works with children and adults who are struggling with issues of trauma, abuse, attachment, and anxiety.
 Her experience dealing with children and families has made her successful in facilitating parenting groups and parental education seminars.

 Alison favors the use of play therapy, Theraplay®, and Love and Logic.”
-Alison has a wide range of work in the special needs population as she and her husband facilitate running and operating a special needs camp (Camp Barnabas) and college preparatory/independent living community in Branson (Barnabas Prep/Life).
+Alison has a wide range of work with neurodivergent populations as she and her husband facilitate running and operating a special needs camp (Camp Barnabas) and college preparatory/independent living community in Branson (Barnabas Prep/Life).
 If you have any questions for Alison you may email her at [email protected].

 Caitlin Strain is a Licensed Professional Counselor.
 She holds a Master’s degree in Experimental Psychology and graduated with a Master of Science in Counseling Psychology.
 She is a Certified AutPlay® Therapy Provider and trained in EMDR Therapy (a treatment approach for PTSD and trauma issues).
 She is also a member of the American Counseling Association.

 Caitlin works with children, adolescents, adults, couples, and families.
 She offers play therapy and parent training.
-She has experience working with a diverse clientele for a wide range of issues such as divorce, trauma, PTSD, anxiety, depression, grief, autism spectrum disorder, ADHD, neurodevelopmental disorders, life adjustment issues, and behavioral disorders to name a few.
+She has experience working with a diverse clientele for a wide range of issues such as divorce, trauma, PTSD, anxiety, depression, grief, ADHD, life adjustment issues, behavioral disorders, and with autistic and neurodivergent individuals addressing a variety of mental health issues to name a few.

-Daniel is a Nationally Certified Counselor and a Provisionally Licensed Professional Counselor for the State of Missouri.
+Daniel is a Nationally Certified Counselor, Licensed Professional Counselor, Registered Play Therapist (RPT), and a Certified AutPlay® Therapy Provider.
 Daniel received a Master’s Degree in Counselor Education with an emphasis in Clinical Mental Health from the University of Mississippi in 2016.
 After graduation, Daniel decided to return to the University of Mississippi and pursue his passion for working with children.
 Daniel completed his intensive training in working with children and received an Ed.S. in Play Therapy from the University of Mississippi in 2017.

 Daniel has worked with children, adolescents, and adults in a variety of practice settings over the past 4 years.
-His primary area of interest and training is working with children under the age of 12, to help children dealing with issues of anxiety, depression, trauma, abuse, autism, developmental delay, divorce, grief, loss, medical issues, behavioral problems, and more.
+His primary area of interest and training is working with children under the age of 12, to help children dealing with issues of anxiety, depression, trauma, abuse, developmental delay, divorce, grief, loss, medical issues, behavioral problems, and more.
+He also has experience working with autistic and neurodivergent children and their families.
 Daniel believes children have limitless potential for growth and they have an innate capacity for resiliency.
 He also believes that parents and primary caregivers play a critical role in a child’s recovery and a joint approach to working with children is essential to healing.